-- a.
-Comparison of the three stocks-You must include the names of each of the three stocks that were followed for one month.
-You must also chart the high, low, and closing value for each of the three different stocks for each business day.
-In other words, you are charting the results on a daily basis.
-You must chart and print your findings using any spreadsheet software.
-In addition, use a stock graph to plot your daily findings. - b.
 Comparison of Investing in Stocks vs. in a Savings Account--Compare your results to the amount of money you would earn in a typical savings account at any bank during the same period, if you had \$3,000 in the account.
-Print your comparison. - c.
+Print your comparison.

 Reflection Questions-(i) Based on your tracking of three stocks for one month, describe at least three key items that you discovered about investing from doing this Challenge. (ii) After the one-month period ends, assume you had invested \$1,000 in each of the three stocks.
 How much money would you have gained or lost for each stock and in total? (iii) What did the choice of your three stocks teach you about the concept of "diversification"? (iv) What news or current events caused your stocks to either increase or decrease by the end of the month? (v) Briefly explain why either saving or investing was the better technique for earning money during this one-month period. (vi) Briefly describe how the Canadian government and banks determine interest rates for savings and loans. (vii) How will this Challenge impact your financial behaviour?